chrisgrieser/dotfiles-old/.config/karabiner/README.md

 - Modifies `alt + 5/6/8/9/l/n or ^` from the German layout so that it sends `[]{}@~^` the US layout.
 	- This enables the use of those keys for vim, e.g. for `dt]` or `@`, without needing to switching keyboard layout.
 	- When sending `~^`, they also stop awaiting another character and for example transforming `^a` into `â`, similar to the [One Stroke \`´ Mod](#miscellaneous).
+	- Works in Alacritty, Terminal, Sublime & Obsidian.
-- `Hyper + hjkl` is turned to Arrow Keys for global vim-like navigation (requires Capslock to Hyper Key).
+- `Hyper + hjklmn` is turned to Arrow Keys/return/backspace for temporary global vim-like navigation (requires Capslock to Hyper Key).
 - Scroll up/down globally via `alt+j/k`.
-- Tap `right-cmd` to send an `enter`.
 - Press `kl` simultaneously to send an `enter`.
-- Pressing `j` in the Browser[^3] hides the cursor.
+- Pressing `j` or `k` in the Browser[^3] hides the cursor.
 This is useful for vim emulators for browsers, [which cannot hide the cursor by themselves](https://github.com/philc/vimium/issues/3273).
-- Focus window & hide cursor[^2] by tapping `right-alt`.
+- Focus window & hide cursor[^2] by tapping `right-cmd`.
 Useful to focus the frontmost app, after another app's window has been closed, e.g. closing the last finder window; and for vim emulators that cannot properly hide the cursor, like e.g. Vimium.
+- Spacebar Hack (Obsidian/Sublime): transforms `opt + space` to `<Home>`, to be able to assign them as bindings in a .vimrc.

 ```text
 karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/dotfiles/main/.config/karabiner/assets/complex_modifications/vim-utilities.json